 “This public-private partnership invests revenue that otherwise would be spent out of town and pumps it into our local existing agricultural industry.
 It creates jobs here at home, and feeds people who have limited access to fresh produce,” Cruz explains.
 “It is the epitome of innovation within an existing established Treasure Coast industry.”

 Opportunities exist for other businesses to take part in the Collaborative.
-To learn more and get involved, please call Treasure Coast Food Bank at 772-489-3034.
+To learn more, please contact President and CEO Judith Cruz at at 772-489-3034.
 Click here to download our executive summary.